Skip to main content

 __isub__

-Subtract counts from another Counter from this Counter.
+Subtract counts from another Counter from this Counter, but kee only results with positive counts.

 Args: